d11wtq/dm-master-slave-adapter/README.md

     DataMapper.repository(:default).adapter.reset_binding

 In a web application, you'll typically want to reset the binding to master at the end of each request, to ensure subsquent requests are not permanently bound to the master.
 A Rack middleware is provided to do this automatically.
 The easiest way to use this in a Rails application, is to mount it inside your ApplicationController:

     class ApplicationController < ActionController::Base
-      use DataMapper::MasterSlaveAdapter::Binding, :default
+      use DataMapper::MasterSlaveAdapter::Middlware::WriteUnbinding, :default
     end

 You can use the middleware anywhere a Rack middleware can be used, however, but it must